Bucks County and Philadelphia

 Weather & Performance

-In areas like Bucks County and Philadelphia where winters are harsh, asphalt handles freeze-thaw cycles better.
+In areas like Bucks County and Philadelphia where winters are harsh, installing asphalt on top of concrete can improve durability because asphalt handles freeze-thaw cycles better.
 It expands and contracts more easily without cracking.
 Concrete can be more prone to salt damage and surface flaking in cold climates.

 Our take: For cold-weather performance, asphalt holds up better over time.